 There are lots of simple water features either to DIY or buy.
 Check out this article at HOMEBNC for water feature ideas:

 Extend your time outside.
 Create ambiance.

-The options for outdoor lighting range from the simple to high tech.
+The options for outdoor lighting range from simple to high-tech.

 Twinkling outdoor string lights or Thomas Edison string bulbs.

 Sit Deck post lights on top of a standard 4x4 wood deck post.
 Most are solar-powered.

 Portable lantern lights designed to look like they belong on a coffee table.